 - The muscles of the forearm and upper arm; the wrist flexors and extensors, the biceps and the triceps.

 A conditioning program that includes an overall cardiovascular program, a solid strength component, and good flexibility training will keep the badminton player healthy and performing at his or her peak.

 Most Common Badminton Injuries

-Badminton is not a contact sport, but due to the fast pace it can result in traumatic injury.
-Ankle sprains, Achilles tendon strains, anterior cruciate ligament sprains, and rotator cuff injuries are all common among competitive badminton players.
+Badminton is not a contact sport, but due to the fast pace of the game it can result in numerous sports injuries.
+Some of the most common injuries in badminton include:

 Injury Prevention Strategies

-- Playing on well manicured outdoor courts or indoor courts with well maintained surfaces will reduce lower extremity injuries.
+- Playing on well maintained courts with good surfaces will reduce lower extremity injuries.

 - Strong muscles, especially in the lower extremities, will prevent many injuries caused by the constant change in direction and explosive movements.